akshay-022/BoxMate/README.md

 - bundle exec rake cucumber

-# Test additions since iter 1
+# Test additions for iter 2

 1. Iter-1 had 6 scenarios.
 Iter-2 has 15 scenarios.
 2. We have added rspec tests for all the code we added, with a total coverage of 100% now.